aeternity/protocol/channels/ON-CHAIN.md

 closing state provided in the `channel_close_solo` transaction.
 In order to make channels both secure and so they operate in a trustless manner even when one is offline, we provide the functionality of snapshots.
-Snapshot is a mean to provide on-chain a newer state (represented by a `round` and a `state_hash`).
+Snapshot is a way providing on-chain a newer state (represented by a `round` and a `state_hash`).
 After it is included - the channel can not be closed using some older state than the one being provided.